nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-This test will start a nuxeo with Jetty enabled at port 8082 - so WebEngine root will be located at [http://localhost:8082](http://localhost:8082).
-The `@HomePage` used by WebDriver feature will point to the embeded WebEngine root.
+This test will start a Nuxeo with Jetty enabled at port 8082 - so WebEngine root will be located at [http://localhost:8082](http://localhost:8082).
+The `@HomePage` used by WebDriver feature will point to the embedded WebEngine root.

-You can see that this test respect the page factory pattern we discussed above: the web mapping details are done inside the web page implementations.
-The test is not aware about the page structure - it is only using well named methods to access different fucntionality.
+This test respects the page factory pattern we discussed above: the web mapping details are inside the web page implementations.
+The test is not aware of the page structure -- it only uses well-named methods to access different functionalities.

-If you want to have a look on all these classes you can find this test in nuxeo-features-test
+If you want to have a look at these classes you can find this test in [`nuxeo-features-test`](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-features-test/src/main/java/org/nuxeo/ecm/webengine/test).

 ### Automation Feature

-A simple feature that extends Platform Feature and adds Nuxeo Automation bundles (`org.nuxeo.ecm.automation.core` and `org.nuxeo.ecm.automation.feature`).
+Extends Platform Feature and adds Nuxeo Automation bundles (`org.nuxeo.ecm.automation.core` and `org.nuxeo.ecm.automation.feature`).

 ### Dummy Client Login Feature

-A feature to login any username without any check against usermanager.
-Useful for low levels unit tests such as in directory, wherer it's not possible to add a dependency on usermanager or for test that don't setup directories.
-Then each authenticated users will be available as usual in the stack&nbsp;`ClientLoginModule.getCurrentPrincipal();`
+Login with any username without any check against `usermanager`.
+Useful for low levels unit tests such as in directory, where it's not possible to add a dependency to `usermanager` or for tests that don't setup directories.
+Each authenticated user will be available in the stack&nbsp;`ClientLoginModule.getCurrentPrincipal();`

-By default only the group `Everyone` is added to each users and it is not possible to add other groups.
+By default only the group `Everyone` is added to each user and it is not possible to add other groups.

-To use it, just add the following dependency :&nbsp;
+To use it, just add the following dependency:

 ```
 <dependency>